-The Group has transferred its rights to receive cash flows from the asset or has assumed an obligation to pay the received cash flows in full without material delay to a third party under a 'pass-through' arrangement; and either (a) the Group has transferred substantially all the risks and rewards of the asset, or (b) the Group has neither transferred nor retained substantially all the risks and rewards of the
+- The right to receive cash flow from investments expires, or - The Group has transferred its rights to receive cash flows from the asset or has assumed an obligation to pay the received cash flows in full without material delay to a third party under a 'pass-through' arrangement; and either - (a) the Group has transferred substantially all the risks and rewards of the asset, or - (b) the Group has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.

-When the Group has transferred its rights to receive cash flows from an asset or has entered into a pass-through arrangement, it evaluates if and to what extent it has retained the risks and rewards of ownership.
+When the Group has transferred its rights to receive cash flows from an asset or has entered into a passthrough arrangement, it evaluates if and to what extent it has retained the risks and rewards of ownership.
 When it has neither transferred nor retained substantially all of the risks and rewards of the asset, it continues to recognise the transferred asset to the extent of the Group's continuing involvement.
 In that case, the Group also recognises an associated liability.
-The transferred asset and the associated liability are measured on a basis that reflects the rights and obligations that the Group has retained
+The transferred asset and the associated liability are measured on a basis that reflects the rights and obligations that the Group has retained.

-2.10.2.
-Financial liabilities
+2.10.2 Financial liabilities